SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 - This functionality is entirely based on client-side solutions.
 If users have an accurate link to the dashboard, they will still be able to access it.
     {{< /c8y-admon-info >}}

-6. In the **Layout** section you can select a theme for the dashboard (one of "Light", "Dark", "Transparent" or "Branded") and a default header style for the widgets (one of "Regular", "Border", "Overlay", or "Hidden").
+6. In the **Layout** section you can select a theme for the dashboard (for example, "Light", "Dark", "Transparent" or "Branded") and a default header style for the widgets (for example, "Regular", "Border", "Overlay", or "Hidden").
 Moreover, you can change the default widget margin (default value is 15 px).
 7. Enable the option **Translate widget titles if possible**, to have the widget title translated every time the language is changed.

     {{< c8y-admon-info >}}